jindrichmynarz/dissertation/parts/linking.md

 In the absence of agreed upon identifiers, entities are referred to by their description.
 Moreover, unlike RDF, some data formats, such as CSV, do not enable linking.
 Lack of agreed upon identifiers established by a reliable authority leads to proliferation of aliases for equivalent entities.
-Missing consensual identifiers are one of the key challenges in integration of public procurement data ([Alvarez-Rodríguez, Labra-Gayo, Ordoñez de Pablos, 2014](#AlvarezRodriguez2014)).
+Missing consensual identifiers are one of the key challenges in integration of public procurement data [@AlvarezRodriguez2014].

 If descriptions with which entities are referred to are reliable, we can use content-based addressing to discover descriptions referring to the same entity.
 Content-based addressing is a general approach for identifying entities by using their content.